proboterror/RGB_SCART_VGA_Breakout/README.md

 Notes:
 - All resistors are 1%.
-- RGB termination / voltage divider resistors values are depending on monitor jungle (chroma/deflection) IC.
+- RGB termination / voltage divider resistors values are depending on monitor jungle (chroma/deflection) IC.<br>
-For jungle ICs with 0.7Vpp RGB inputs (like TDA8366):
+For jungle ICs with 0.7Vpp RGB inputs (like TDA8366):<br>
-R1, R2, R3: 0 Ohm,
+R1, R2, R3: 0 Ohm,<br>
-R6, R7, R8: 75 Ohm.
+R6, R7, R8: 75 Ohm.<br>
-For jungle ICs with 0.5Vpp RGB inputs (like TA1276AN):
+For jungle ICs with 0.5Vpp RGB inputs (like TA1276AN):<br>
-R1, R2, R3: 32 Ohm,
+R1, R2, R3: 32 Ohm,<br>
-R6, R7, R8: 75 Ohm.
+R6, R7, R8: 75 Ohm.<br>
-Attenuation / divider resistors R1, R2, R3 can be changed to 24 Ohm, and termination resistors R6, R7, R8 to 51 Ohm for “proper” 75 Ohm termination.
+Attenuation / divider resistors R1, R2, R3 can be changed to 24 Ohm, and termination resistors R6, R7, R8 to 51 Ohm for "proper" 75 Ohm termination.
-- Blanking voltage divider / pulldown resistors values are depends on jungle IC requirements.
+- Blanking voltage divider / pulldown resistors values are depends on jungle IC requirements.<br>
-For 3V inputs use R11=1K/1.2K, R12=2.3K/2.8K, and so on.
+For 3V inputs use R11=1K/1.2K, R12=2.3K/2.8K, and so on.<br>
-Some ICs require pulldown R12=10~50K.
+Some ICs require pulldown R12=10~50K.<br>
 R12 can be omitted but R11=120R~180R is recommended to limit current.
 - More info on Blanking voltage divider: [sector.sunthar.com/guides/crt-rgb-mod](https://sector.sunthar.com/guides/crt-rgb-mod/rgb-mux.html#how-to-use-the-voltage-divider-on-the-board)